 2> instruct the physical layer to generate a transmission according to the stored sidelink grant;

-2> if sl-HARQ-FeedbackEnabled has been set to enabled for the logical channel(s) in the MAC PDU:
+2> if HARQ feedback has been enabled for the MAC PDU according to clause 5.22.1.4.2:

 3> instruct the physical layer to monitor PSFCH for the transmission and perform PSFCH reception as specified in clause 5.22.1.3.2.

+1> if sl-MaxTransNum corresponding to the highest priority of the logical channel(s) in the MAC PDU has been configured in sl-CG-MaxTransNumList for the sidelink grant by RRC and the maximum number of transmissions of the MAC PDU has been reached to sl-MaxTransNum; or

+1> if a positive acknowledgement to a transmission of the MAC PDU has been received according to clause 5.22.1.3.2; or

+1> if negative-only acknowledgement was enabled in the SCI and no negative acknowledgement was received for the most recent (re-)transmission of the MAC PDU according to clause 5.22.1.3.2; or

 1> if this transmission corresponds to the last transmission of the MAC PDU:

 2> decrement SL_RESOURCE_RESELECTION_COUNTER by 1, if available.

-1> if sl-MaxTransNum corresponding to the highest priority of the logical channel(s) in the MAC PDU has been configured in sl-CG-MaxTransNumList for the sidelink grant by RRC and the maximum number of transmissions of the MAC PDU has been reached to sl-MaxTransNum; or

-1> if a positive acknowledgement to a transmission of the MAC PDU has been received according to clause 5.22.1.3.2; or

-1> if only a negative acknowledgement was enabled in the SCI and no negative acknowledgement was received for the the most recent (re-)transmission of the MAC PDU according to clause 5.22.1.3.2:

 2> flush the HARQ buffer of the associated Sidelink process.

 The transmission of the MAC PDU is prioritized over uplink transmissions of the MAC entity or the other MAC entity if the following conditions are met: